-- In a bowl toss tomatoes and string beans with oil or butter.
-Add salt and pepper.
+- In a bowl toss tomatoes and string beans with oil and season with salt and pepper.

 - Place on a baking sheet and broil for 5 minutes.

-- Meanwhile make herb butter: Mix together butter, parsley, basil, garlic and salt until well combined..
+- Meanwhile make herb butter: Mix together softened butter, parsley, basil, garlic and salt until well combined.

-- Brush butter on to salmon and add place on the sheet pan.
+- Brush butter on to salmon and place on the sheet pan.

 - Broil for 7 to 9 minutes (longer for thicker salmon), until veggies are blistered and salmon is cooked through.
 Taste and adjust seasoning.
 Serve immediately.

 use our hashtag!